subscriptions-project/swg-js/docs/link-flow.md

 ```

 The dialog will prompt the user to opt-in to save the subscription.
 If the user agrees, the provided callback will be called to resolve the token/authCode.
 The resulting promise will be resolved once the subscription has been saved.

-# SwG Login Prompt flow

-This is the flow in which Google will ask the user for permission to log them in to the publisher's site.
-It is initiated by the publisher when the publisher doesn't find a user's subscription but Google does find the subscription.

-To enable this flow,

-// TODO: chenshay finish this part.